jayventi/convert_csv_2_flare/README.md

 2) Expose parameters as external command line utility parameters

-3) Place in a dynamic node server,uUse data factories capable of calling the convert_csv_2_flare.py using the exposed parameters to request different file type summations, exposed choices in treemap webpage.
+3) Place in a dynamic node server,uUse data factories capable of calling the convert_csv_2_flare.py using the exposed parameters to request different file type summations, presented choices in treemap webpage.